QuTech-Delft/imsep/docs/version-control/index.md

 !!! abstract "Overview"

-    - What are shells, and how do they differ per operating system (OS)?
+    - What are shells, and how do they differ per operating system?
     - What is Git, and how can it be set up?

 An understanding of shells is a prerequisite for using Git from the command-line.